 Letters About Literature Invites Students to Enter National Essay Contest

-The Minnesota Center for the Book, along with local cosponsor the Minnesota Council of Teachers of English, invites Minnesota students in grades 4 through 12 to enter the annual Letters About Literature essay contest.
-The 2016 contest opens November 2, 2015.
-Click here to read the prize-winning letters by our State winners.
-Sponsored nationally by the Center for the Book in the Library of Congress, the contest asks readers to write a letter to an author describing how his or her work touched their life in a personal way.
+Sponsored nationally by the Center for the Book in the Library of Congress, the Letters about Literature contest asks readers to write a letter to an author describing how his or her work touched their life in a personal way.
 Authors can be of any genre or time period and can come from any country.
-Prizes sponsored by Common Good Books.

 Official entry forms and guidelines for the Letters About Literature contest.
 Young readers may enter either through a school, classroom, teacher, or on his or her own.
 Includes instructions on how to enter and all rules that apply to the contest.
 Read the entry form and guidelines carefully to make sure you are entering in the correct category.
 Read More >>